happyzxzxz/wrain/README.md

 --rain-density DENSITY (default 700)
 --rain-speed SPEED (default 1)
---volume VOLUME (if sound is on, default 0.3) --asset-path PATH (for non nix/arch install)
+--volume VOLUME (if sound is on, default 0.3) --asset-path PATH (for non nix install)
 ```
 ## Disclamer
-Apologies if anything is broken, arch build is tested only in container
+Apologies if anything is broken, arch build is tested only in container and the code is not really good

 ## Contributing